- Solid and stable regulated power supply from ~12V or 5V to 3.3V/5V

 Works with virtually any DC power supply.

 The POWER provided by the module is very consistent.
-In some microcontroller projects was necessary to place a power supply with ...
+In some microcontroller projects ...
 Read more

 What I got was rather different to what's in the photo here.
 Perhaps you will too.
 I've uploaded pics, but they're taking ages to show up.
 But I think it might be an upgrade.
 Essentially, it's the same thing, a breadboard-able power supply.
-The input is via a barrel connector, as here, and also via a USB socket.
-The placement of the output pins is the ...
+The input is via a barrel connector, as here, and also via a ...
 Read more

 Note:Stock and Availability shown on this site is for your reference only.
 While